 - Make extra portions – it doesn’t usually cost much more to make a little extra, which you can then use for lunches or pop in the freezer for the night that you really don’t feel like cooking and you’re tempted to order takeout.

 By taking a systematic and planned approach to your shopping you’ll be surprised how much you can save – and that’s money that you can squirrel away or use for that big-ticket item you’ve been longing for.
-But if your budget is stretched a bit too far or you need some emergency funds quickly, check out our mini loans - they're simple, easy and affordable.
+But if your budget is stretched a bit too far or you need some emergency funds quickly, check out our cash loans from $1,000 - they're simple, easy and affordable.